 Planned C-Sections Can be Emergent

 Planning a c-section is a great option for women who have complications or certain medical conditions.
 Planning ahead is also helpful for couples with older children and careers.
 However, even the most well thought out c-section plan can still go awry.
 There may be complications, or the mother may go into labor before the scheduled delivery.
 Always remember that scheduling is not guaranteeing when the baby will arrive.

 The Baby’s Size Impacts Delivery

 The size of your baby can have a big impact on your delivery experience.
 Babies that are very large may not be able to fit through the birth canal.
-During natural birth, this can result in the baby getting stuck, which can cause injuries or oxygen deprivation.
+During vaginal birth, this can result in the baby getting stuck, which can cause injuries or oxygen deprivation.
 If your baby is very large, your doctor may suggest a c-section to ensure a safe and healthy delivery.
+Sometimes, vaginal delivery is attempted, with doctors on standby in the event a c-section is necessary.

 A Natural Birth Does Not Guarantee Safety

 Surgical procedures have certain risks due to the procedure, sharp objects, and anesthesia or medications.
 However, birth injuries are more common during natural birth.
 Natural birth is difficult for the baby, and the process of delivering can result in injuries as minor as bruising, or may be more severe, such as newborn shoulder dystocia or a brachial plexus injury.
 In the most severe cases, difficult natural birth can lead to injuries so severe that the baby doesn’t survive.

 C-Sections May Cause Difficulty Breathing